 Here are some suggested practices to defeat the patriarchy within you and in the world around you by developing a healthy relationship with your inner female:

 - Twice a day, stop whatever you’re doing and ask yourself, “What am I feeling right now?”
 Give a name to the emotion you are feeling.
-(Here is a list of emotions that you can refer to, if needed) Your inner female is the one who feels the emotions that you often suppress because you are too busy “getting the job done.”
+(Here is a list of emotions that you can refer to, if needed) Your inner feminine is the one who feels the emotions that you often suppress because you are too busy “getting the job done.”

 - When someone else is talking, listen without mentally preparing an answer, a plan of action, or an argument.
 Just listen.
 Connect with that person and feel with your whole being, including the sensations in your body, what he or she is trying to communicate to you.
 Let the inspiration of whatever is most appropriate to say or do emerge naturally, without forcing a solution or advice or interpretation.
 Your inner feminine is comfortable with silence, receptivity, self-reflection and a slow rhythm of response.
 She will give you a very clear message when it’s time to act or speak.